Skip to content

 .with { fetchAge() } // Int

-// Every parameter has a unique type.
+// Every parameter gets a named slot.
 Swap anything?
 COMPILE ERROR.

 Try It